Doocey/tyne-time-hugo/content/post/2014-01-06-remy-cabella-newcastle-fans-need-know-midfielder.md

 ---
-title: 'Rémy Cabella: What Newcastle fans need to know'
+title: "Rémy Cabella: What Newcastle fans need to know"
-description: 'Kevin Doocey takes a look at Newcastle's January transfer target Rémy Cabella and what Toon fans can expect should he join the Magpies this month.'
+description: "Kevin Doocey takes a look at Newcastle's January transfer target Rémy Cabella and what Toon fans can expect should he join the Magpies this month."
 author: Kevin Doocey
 type: post
 date: 2014-01-06T18:00:15+00:00
-excerpt: Having crashed out the FA Cup in abysmal fashion it seems quite convenient for the Newcastle hierarchy to leak out news of potential January transfer signings.
-Of course when you..
+excerpt: "Having crashed out the FA Cup in abysmal fashion it seems quite convenient for the Newcastle hierarchy to leak out news of potential January transfer signings.
+Of course when you.."
 url: /2014/01/06/remy-cabella-newcastle-fans-need-know-midfielder/
 dsq_thread_id:
   - "2095945201"